peilin54/edgar-data-extract/README.md

-# Information Extraction from EDGAR Form 4 files
+# Data Extraction from EDGAR Form 4 Files

 ## Overview
 Form 4 filings are publicly available through the [SEC EDGAR website](https://www.sec.gov/edgar/search/).
 Information in Form 4 can be used to analyze insider trading activity.
 This code extracts information from Form 4 filings and store the information in three databases in CSV format:
-- ***nonDerivative.csv***:  database that contains issuer, reporting owners and information for "Table I - Non-Derivative Securities Acquired, Disposed of, or Beneficially Owned" in Form 4.
+- **nonDerivative.csv**:  database that contains issuer, reporting owners and information for "Table I - Non-Derivative Securities Acquired, Disposed of, or Beneficially Owned" in Form 4.
-- ***derivative.csv***:  database that contains issuer, reporting owners and informatoin for "Table II - Derivative Securities Acquired, Disposed of, or Beneficially Owned" in Form 4.
+- **derivative.csv**:  database that contains issuer, reporting owners and informatoin for "Table II - Derivative Securities Acquired, Disposed of, or Beneficially Owned" in Form 4.
-- ***footnotes.csv***:  database that contains issuer, reporting owners and footnotes in Form 4.
+- **footnotes.csv**:  database that contains issuer, reporting owners and footnotes in Form 4.

 ## How to use this code
 The source code is in the `edgar` directory and the test code is in the `tests` directory.
-Command line execution takes a directory as input, which contains Form 4 txt files.
+Command line execution takes a directory as input, which contains Form 4 .txt files.

 ```